zeroeightysix/KAMI/docs/TROUBLESHOOTING.md

 If you encounter this error when building, you most likely don't have the Java Development Kit (JDK) installed.
 Head over to [here](http://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) to download the oracle JDK.
 Install it and try again.

+###### Java error when using OpenJDK
+Please downgrade to OpenJDK 8u232, as newer versions don't work.
+This issue is described [here](https://github.com/SquidDev-CC/CC-Tweaked/issues/402)

 ###### Minecraft not loading at all
 What `.jar` are you using in your `mods` folder?
 Make sure to use the one that ends with `-full` (`KAMI-MCVER-KAMIVER-full.jar`)